rspamd/rspamd/rmilter/configuration.md

 	+ Default: `300`
 - `maxerrors`: maximum number of errors that can occur during error_time to make rmilter thinking that this upstream is dead
 	+ Default: `10`

+It is also possible to set DB number and password for Redis:

+- `dbname`: number of Redis database (see Redis [documentation](https://redis.io) for details)
+- `password`: password to access Redis

+Rmilter can also set custom prefixes for the keys pushed into Redis:

+- `grey_prefix`: used for greylisting records
+- `white_prefix`: used to whitelist records after greylisting
+- `id_prefix`: used to store message ids

+Copying messages to [pub/sub](http://redis.io/topics/pubsub) channels also requires to setup channels in Redis:

+- `spam_channel`: channel for spam messages
+- `copy_channel`: channel for copies

 Back to [top](#).